-- A. Active church members - 1) We regard active church membership as the regular involvement of each member with the other members in the church's life and programs.
-Regular involvement includes all of the following: attending the meetings and services, giving tithes and offerings, serving with gifts and talents, participating in spreading the gospel, caring for each other, yielding to the church leadership, and continuing to willingly accept and support the statement of faith and constitution and bylaws of this church. - 2) Members are responsible to follow the Scriptures in every other relationship such as family, workplace, school, and community. - 3) Members also are responsible for the development of their own personal holiness and walk with God through their individual effort and support from other believers. - B. Non-resident church members - A member that no longer maintains a residence in the Lewisburg area and has remained a member is considered a non-resident member.
-Upon verification that the member no longer resides in the Lewisburg area or at the request of the member, the church Secretary will change the member's status to non-resident.
-Once placed in this status, the member is not a voting member and is not considered available in calculating a quorum or a voting requirement. - 2) Following the change in status, the church Secretary will present a motion for the members to terminate the individual's membership.
-If termination of membership is approved, a letter will be sent to the member informing him or her of the change in membership status. - If the former member reestablishes residence in the Lewisburg area and returns to RBC, the members may vote to change the former member's status back to an active and voting member. - C. Inactive church members - A member that is physically able and has not actively participated in the church over a six month period shall be considered an inactive member.
+- 1) A member that is physically able and has not actively participated in the church over a six month period shall be considered an inactive member.
 Active participation for this determination includes regular attendance at worship service and/or participation in other church activities (Sunday School, prayer meetings, men's or women's group study).
 Once placed in this status, the member is not a voting member and is not considered available in calculating a quorum or a voting requirement. - 2) Upon verification that the member has not actively participated in the church over a six month period, the church officers will present a motion to the members to approve a change to the member's status to inactive.
-Verification of lack of participation before presentation of the motion will include: a) contacting other members about participation of the member in question, b) an attempt by a church officer to directly contact the member in question about his or her circumstances and desire to remain a member of the church, and c) if the member cannot be reached by a church officer, a letter will be sent to the member informing him or her of the potential change in membership status.
-The member will be given thirty (30) days to respond with reasons not to change his or her status from active to inactive.
+Verification of lack of participation before presentation of the motion will include: a) contacting other members about participation of the member in question, b) an attempt by a church officer to directly contact the member in question about his or her circumstances and desire to remain a member of the church, and c) if the member cannot be reached

-3) If the member reestablishes active participation after an approved change of status to inactive, the members may vote to change the member's status from inactive back to an active and voting member.
+- by a church officer, a letter will be sent to the member informing him or her of the potential change in membership status.
+The member will be given thirty (30) days to respond with reasons not to change his or her status from active to inactive. - 3) If the member reestablishes active participation after an approved change of status to inactive, the members may vote to change the member's status from inactive back to an active and voting member.
 If after a six month period in an inactive status during which the member does not become active again, the church officers will present a motion for the members to terminate the individual's membership.